Group Testing: An Information Theory Perspective: SSS: Smallest satisfying set

 \section{SSS: Smallest satisfying set}

 We first discuss the smallest satisfying set (SSS) algorithm.
-While SSS does not require knowledge of the number of defectives, it appears unlikely to be impractical for a large number of items $n$ due to the computation required.
+While SSS does not require knowledge of the number of defectives, it faces computational challenges when $n$ is large.
 This is due to the highly combinatorial nature of the algorithm, which amounts to solving an integer program (see Section \ref{sec:lp}).

 Recall from Definition \ref{def:sat} that a set $\L$ is satisfying if every positive test contains at least one item from $\L$, and no negative test contains any item from $\L$.
 Moreover, since the true defective set $\K$ is satisfying, a smallest satisfying set definitely exists -- though it may not be unique.